List of highest-grossing films in Romania: Highest-grossing animated films

 This is the list of highest-grossing animated films.
-Eight of these films are also in the Top 50 Romania's highest-grossing films list.
-2016 is the most represented year, with 4 films.
+Six of these films are also in the Top 50 Romania's highest-grossing films list.
+2024 is the most represented year with 5 films.

 Highest-grossing Romanian films

 This is the list of highest-grossing Romanian films.
 Child's Pose is the first Romanian film to surpass the 1 million lei mark, Selfie 69 is the first romanian film to surpass the 2 million lei mark, Moromete Family: On the Edge of Time is the first romanian film to surpass the 3 million lei mark, Oh, Ramona! is the first romanian film to surpass the 4 and 5 lei marks, 5Gang: A Different Kind of Christmas is the first romanian film to surpass the 6 million lei mark, and Miami Bici is the first romanian film to surpass the 7, 8, 9 and 10 million lei marks, Teambuilding is the first romanian film to surpass 20 million lei mark.
-2019 is the most represented year, with 4 films.
-Four of this films are in the Top 50 Romania's highest-grossing films.
+2023 & 2024 are the most represented years with 5 films each.
+Nine of this films are in the Top 50 Romania's highest-grossing films.

 Timeline of highest-grossing film in Romania

 Highest-grossing franchises and film series in Romania

 This is the list of highest-grossing franchises and film series in Romania ranked in Romanian lei.
-Marvel Cinematic Universe is the highest-grossing franchise, with over 150 million lei.
+Marvel Cinematic Universe is the highest-grossing franchise, with over 180 million lei.
 Avatar has the highest per-film average, with over 29 million lei.
-Fast & Furious, Jumanji, Marvel Cinematic Universe, Spider-Man and Avatar are the only franchises with two films to have crossed the 10 million lei mark. while Avatar is the only franchise with two films to have crossed the 20 million lei mark.
+Fast & Furious & Marvel Cinematic Universe are the only franchises with 3 films to have crossed the 10 million lei mark, while Jumanji, Spider-Man, Avatar, Miami Bici, DC Extended Universe and Aquaman have two films to have crossed the 10 million lei mark, and Avatar is the only franchise with two films to have crossed the 20 million lei mark.